ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 to determine which route(s) to advertise to the client.
-The server SHOULD send a ROUTE_ADVERTISEMENT capsule that includes routes for all addresses that were resolved for the requested hostname, that are accessible to the server, and belong to an address family for which the server also sent an ADDRESS_ASSIGN capsule.
+The server SHOULD send a ROUTE_ADVERTISEMENT capsule that includes routes for all addresses that were resolved for the requested hostname, that are accessible to the server, and belong to an address family for which the server also sends an ADDRESS_ASSIGN capsule.

 ipproto: